ezavesky/udnd_05_museum/README.md

 * [Unity 2017.1.0p4](https://unity3d.com/get-unity/download/archive)
 * [GVR Unity SDK v1.70.0](https://github.com/googlevr/gvr-unity-sdk/releases/tag/v1.70.0)
-* Course starter materials
 * Android KitKat 4.4 or later

 ### Extra Assets
 A few extra assets were used in the creation of this project.
-A best effort attempt includes the original source for this content and associated *free* AssetStore Assets (placed in the [extra](Assets/extra) folder).
+A best effort attempt includes the original source for this content and associated *free* AssetStore Assets (placed in the [extra](Assets/external) folder).